 BE SAFE AFTER

 FOLLOW DIRECTIONS.
 Follow directions provided by Campus Safety Services and emergency personnel.
-Provide them any additional details or important information that you can recall about the incident.
+Provide them with any additional details or important information that you can recall about the incident.

 SEEK HELP TO COPE WITH TRAUMA.
 Consider seeking professional help to cope with the long-term effects of trauma.